Dust in the Sun: Production

 Jill Adams flew out of Sydney on 13 September 1956 for seven weeks of filming near Alice Springs.

 Shooting took place in the studio at Bondi and on location near Alice Springs in October and November 1956.
+The movie featured more indoor scenes than Robbinson and Rafferty's first three films, in part because they had bought a studio comple in Sydney and wanted to use it.

-Three weeks into filming Robinson and Raffety decided to fire Brown because he seemed "too soft".
+Three weeks into filming Robinson and Rafferty decided to fire Brown because he seemed "too soft".
 They offered his role to Tingwell, who declined, and then cast Ken Wayne.
+Robinson later recalled that Brown: